 They tend to be entrepreneurs themselves so should be able to spot opportunities for you.
 They take pride in helping your business become a validated, profitable entity.

 Working with an Angel Investor will usually mean giving up some control in your company.
 But being able to benefit from their skills, contacts and industry knowledge can take your business to the next level.

-There are a few different ways to find an Angel, from attending networking eventsLink opens in a new window to searching member directoriesLink opens in a new window.
-Use our checklist Link opens in a new windowto see if you’re ready for Angel Investment.
+There are a few different ways to find an Angel, from attending networking eventsLink opens in a new windowLink opens in a new window to searching member directoriesLink opens in a new windowLink opens in a new window.
+Use our checklist Link opens in a new windowLink opens in a new windowto see if you’re ready for Angel Investment.

 Engage your customers